 Opera Theatre of Saint Louis was founded in the spring of 1976 by a small group of opera lovers determined to bring festival-quality opera to the St. Louis area.
 With a budget of $135,000 they presented an 11-performance season of familiar and unconventional operas sung in English by outstanding artists.
 The company has grown enormously since then, but its dedication to high-quality productions of a varied repertory accompanied by members of the Saint Louis Symphony Orchestra continues to this day.
 Following founding general director Richard Gaddes, the company was led from 1985 through 2008, by general director Charles MacKay, with OTSL’s famed late artistic director Colin Graham and music director Stephen Lord.
 Timothy O’Leary was appointed general director when Charles MacKay was named to lead the Santa Fe Opera in October 2008,and acclaimed stage director James Robinson was appointed to succeed Colin Graham.
 Under the leadership of O’Leary, Lord, and Robinson, Opera Theatre continues its commitment to the following company hallmarks:

-Adventurous Repertory: As of 2013 Opera Theatre has presented 23 world premieres (including 2013’s Champion) and 23 American premieres—which may be the highest percentage of new work in the repertory of any U.S. company.
-Important revivals of American operas like The Death of Klinghoffer, The Ghosts of Versailles, and Nixon in China help keep us in the musical spotlight.
+Adventurous Repertory: As of 2015 Opera Theatre has presented 24 world premieres and 24 American premieres—which may be the highest percentage of new work in the repertory of any US company.
+Important revivals of American operas like Emmeline, The Death of Klinghoffer, The Ghosts of Versailles, and Nixon in China help keep us in the musical spotlight.

 Outstanding Artists: Opera Theatre has a long tradition of discovering and promoting the careers of the finest operatic artists of the current generation.
 The roster of the Metropolitan Opera includes more than 60 artists who appeared in St. Louis early in their careers.
 Among the artists who had important early opportunities at Opera Theatre are Christine Brewer, Susan Graham, Nathan Gunn, Patricia Racette, Thomas Hampson, Jerry Hadley, Dawn Upshaw, Sylvia McNair, Erie Mills, Dwayne Croft, Kelly Kaduce,Corinne Winters, Christine Goerke, and Lawrence Brownlee.
 Famed directors Graham Vick, Jonathan Miller, and Mark Lamos made American operatic debuts at Opera Theatre.